hydraulic-institute/edb/readme.md

 Mathematical formulas are not very well support by HTML - so we need  an alternative method of defining them such that they are rendered to the screen correctly.
 We use [LaTex](https://www.latex-project.org/about/) to do this.

 LaTex formulas are supported via a *custom extension* to markdown syntax.
 To include LaTex equations, the LaTex line must have a `=+=` on the line preceding and after it.
 The actual LaTex text must have `$$` at the beginning and end of the line as well.

+Equations are displayed in italics.
+To prevent a variable or constant from being italicized, use `\mathrm{<var>}`.

 For example:
 ```